 The Office was set up to administer the Public Servants Disclosure Protection Act (the Act), which came into force in April 2007.
 The Office is mandated to establish a safe, independent, and confidential process for public servants and members of the public to disclose potential wrongdoing in the federal public sector.
-The Office also exists to help protect from reprisal those public servants who have filed disclosures or participated in related investigations.
+The Office also exists to protect from reprisal those public servants who have filed disclosures or participated in related investigations.

 Total annual expenditures for Travel, Hospitality and Conferences of the Office of the Public Sector Integrity Commissioner of Canada are summarized below:

 |Expenditure Category||Expenditures for the year ending March 31, 2016||Expenditures for the year ending March 31, 2015||Variance|